Butis498/Proyecto-final-graficas/README.md

 ### Main idea:
 An animated cube that is able to randomly rotate in its own axis.
-The user is able to interact with the cube's rotation via mouse/finger dragging.
+The user is able to interact with thecamara by moving the position and also transforming the figures into its skeleton.
 As the cube rotates, the light reflects on different angles and produces a changing shade pattern which is reflected in the background/environment.

 ---